Thodorr/GDTour/README.md

-# Godot Tours
+# GDTour

-Godot Tours is a framework to create interactive, step-by-step tutorials in the Godot editor.
+GDTour is a framework to create interactive, step-by-step tutorials in the Godot editor.

 ![Screenshot of the Godot editor, showing the blue welcome window of a GOdot interactive tour](godot-tour-screenshot.webp)